Access Swiftask agents via OpenAI SDK (recommended)

 npm install openai

-4. Configure the SDK and make a request
+4. Configure the SDK and make a basic request

 Use your API key and agent slug to configure the client.
 Here are examples: